Further Reading: Being "Sensitive"

 Labels work best when we claim them for ourselves.
 As I noted above, a new label can help us to name something that was previously un-nameable, and connect us with new resources and communities to which we feel like we belong.
 Diagnoses can offer us the same sense of connection and relief — finally, my story makes sense.
 However, labels don’t work so well when they are imposed on us from the outside, when they are used to exclude or “bad other” us, or when people engage in gate-keeping around whether or not we “really” meet the criteria to claim them.
 When exploring each resource below, I encourage you to note how each creator self-identifies (or doesn’t) vis a vis the topic of sensitivity, and to follow their lead when and if you choose to engage with them directly.

-Not all people who experience sensory processing sensitivity (SPS) or identify as Highly Sensitive People (HSPs) have an associated diagnosis, such as autism or ADHD.
+Not all people who experience sensory processing sensitivity have an associated diagnosis, such as autism or ADHD.
 They are not synonymous.
-It is true that folks with autism spectrum disorder (ASD) and ADHD are often highly sensitive, as you’ll see from the list of brilliant writers cited below — but that is not the only defining trait of those diagnoses.
+It is true that folks with autism spectrum disorder (ASD) and ADHD are often very sensitive to environmental stimuli, as you’ll see from the list of brilliant writers cited below — but that is not the only defining trait of those diagnoses.
 Meanwhile, sensitivity is a trait possessed by many who do not meet the criteria for any formal diagnosis.
 And many people who might meet the criteria still choose not to pursue formal diagnoses for reasons that range from the financial to the philosophical.
 TLDR: it’s nuanced.

 People may experience their inner/outer sensitivity differently than you do.
 You may have the kind of sensitivity that can be easily “masked,” or you may be a neurodivergent person who cannot “pass” as neurotypical, and find daily functioning inside of many classroom and workplace spaces to be very difficult due to your sensitivity.
 My hope is that we can use these resources to better advocate for spaces that are inclusive for all levels of sensitivity, and my aim is to create such a space here.
 I welcome your feedback!